comp0160/comp0160.github.io/coursework.md

 ## Summary

+Your task is to **design part of the interface for a complex application**.
+You are not expected to implement the app or to create polished graphics for it.
+You will instead submit a **written report** describing your design and critically assessing it.

+The steps of this task are outlined below:

-* Choose a small component of the functionality of a cloud-based media editing app
+* Choose a small component of the functionality of a cloud-based media editing app.
-* Analyse the interface requirements for this functionality
+* Analyse the interface requirements for this functionality.
-* Explain any perceptual issues that affect accessibility
+* Explain any perceptual issues that affect accessibility.
-* Propose and simulate a UX/UI for the functionality
+* Propose and simulate an interface for the functionality.
-* Explain how your design decisions account for perception and accessibility
+* Explain how your design decisions account for perception and accessibility.
-* Test and evaluate your design
+* Test and evaluate the usability of your design.
-* Discuss the effectiveness of your choices and suggest improvements
+* Discuss the effectiveness of your choices and suggest improvements.

 ## Background

 Media creation and editing software is typically complex and perceptually demanding, with detailed user interfaces densely packed with information and lots of fiddly controls.
-Your new startup, **Fictitious Studios**, aims to make rich media editing available to everyone via its suite of cloud-based apps, **Fictitious CS**.
+Your new startup, **Fictitious Studios**, aims to make rich media editing available to everyone via its suite of cloud-based apps, known collectively as **Fictitious CS**.
 Among the domains targeted by this suite will be:

 * podcast production (cf. [Audition](https://www.adobe.com/uk/products/audition.html), [Audacity](https://www.audacityteam.org/))
 * video editing (cf. [Final Cut Pro](https://www.apple.com/uk/final-cut-pro/), [Premiere](https://www.adobe.com/uk/products/premiere.html))